American Psycho Cover

 Cons

-• Unlikable main character
+• Unlikable protagonist

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.